jcrist/quickle/README.rst

 - ``frozenset``
 - ``PickleBuffer``

-It also only supports pickle protocol version 5 (and up, once new versions are released).
+It also only supports pickle `protocol 5
+<https://www.python.org/dev/peps/pep-0574/>`__ (and up, once new versions are
+released).

 The ``smolpickle.dumps`` and ``smolpickle.loads`` methods should be drop-in